 The User shall be entitled to Transfer (“Assignor”) its Contracted Capacity in whole or in part, to any User ("Transferee") subject to the satisfaction of the conditions set out in the Article 10.3.2 of this Network Code.

-Transporter shall confirm that it approves Transfer over Capacity Booking Platform within twenty four (24) hours as of the receipt of proposal of Assignor and Transferee sent through Capacity Booking Platform to the Transporter, under following conditions the Transferee has provided Credit Support in line with the Article 5 of this Network Code including the condition that amount of the Credit Support corresponds to the amounts from the Article 5.1.5 of this Network Code for all Contracted Capacity including the quantity of transferred capacity, save for in case when the Transferee meets Rating Exemption criteria; and.
+Transporter shall confirm that it approves Transfer over Capacity Booking Platform within twenty four (24) hours as of the receipt of proposal of Assignor and Transferee sent through Capacity Booking Platform to the Transporter, under condition that the Transferee has provided Credit Support in line with the Article 5 of this Network Code including the condition that amount of the Credit Support corresponds to the amounts from the Article 5.1.5 of this Network Code for all Contracted Capacity including the quantity of transferred capacity, save for in case when the Transferee meets Rating Exemption criteria.

-the Transferee, to whom part of or all Contracted Capacity from the Long-Term GTA is transferred, has executed Balancing Agreement with the Transporter.

 Transfer which meets conditions from the Article 10.3.2 of this Network Code shall be considered contracted and shall have effect between Transporter, Assignor and the Transferee from the moment when Transporter confirms to the Transferee and Assignor through Capacity Booking Platform that it accepts Transfer proposal.

 By the Transfer, Contracted Capacity in whole or in part with its respective rights and obligations shall be assigned to the Transferee, and the Assignor may use Gas Transmission Service for the remaining Contracted Capacity, if any.
 If Contracted Capacity of Assignor under Long-Term GTA is transferred in whole, Long-Term GTA of such Assignor shall cease to exist.